MicrosoftDocs/bot-docs/articles/bot-framework-emulator.md

 * You will need to enter your bot's MSA appId and password.
 * You must run tunneling software [(ngrok)](#ngrok) so that the remotely hosted bot can reply to you.

 If you registered your bot with the Bot Framework, you can retrieve endpoint and MSA appId from its registration page.
 If you do not already know the MSA password of your bot, a new one can be generated from the <a href="https://dev.botframework.com/" target="_blank">registration page</a>.

 ![Bot Framework Developer Dashboard](media/emulator/dashboard.png)

-## <a id="azurehost"></a> Connect to an Azure Bot Service
-This scenario is similar to the [remotely hosted scenario](#remotehost), in that when you create an [Azure Bot Service][AzureBotServices], a registration for it is created with the Bot Framework.
-You can find your endpoint on your bot's registration page on the <a href="https://dev.botframework.com/" target="_blank">Bot Framework Dev Portal</a>.

 > [!TIP]
 > If you want to [debug your Azure Bot Service Bot][AzureBotDebug] code in your IDE, instead of relying only on the visual inspection and logs provided by the emulator, you can set up [continuous integration][AzureBotContinuousIntegration].